City-of-Helsinki/drupal-helfi-kymp/README.md

 # City of Helsinki - KYMP Drupal project

-KYMP, short for Kaupunkiympäristö ja liikenne, is a site that contains information about the city, its development, and transportation.
+KYMP, short for Kaupunkiympäristö ja liikenne, also formerly known only as Liikenne is a site that contains information about the city, its development, and transportation.

 ## Environments
 Env | Branch | URL